 Supply Chain Roundtable

-US Gulf of Mexico Shrimp
+US Gulf Shrimp

 Sector Snapshot

-5 Active US Gulf of Mexico Shrimp FIPs
+5 Completed US Gulf shrimp FIPs

-96 % US Gulf of Mexico Shrimp Production Improving
+100 % US Gulf Shrimp production certified

-To join the Supply Chain Roundtable or for more information, please contact Megan Westmeyer or call SFP at 1-808-726-2582.
+To learn more, please contact Megan Westmeyer or call SFP at 1-808-726-2582.

 Sector Background